skynet29/brainbot/hmi/README.md

 To create a new Webapp, first create a new folder **helloWorldApp** in the **src/pages** directory.

-In this directory, create a new javascript file with the following code:
+In this directory, create a new javascript file (the name does not matter) with the following code:
 ````javascript
 $$.configReady(function(config) {
   // setup your services here if needed